Children often express feelings in play that they cannot say in words."

 Each week, your child will come to a session where they will have access to a carefully

-chosen set of play and creative materials.
+chosen set of activities and creative materials.
 This includes art supplies, musical instruments,

 dress-up costumes, dolls, figurines, sand, water, and other resources that allow them to